close001/Page-Tables-and-Replacement-Algorithms/README.md

 **SOME NOTES ABOUT RUNNING THE PROGRAM**
 - The instruction on how to use this prgoram is done in linux terminal.
 However, the steps should be similar in other OSes.
-- C and Python compilers must be installed.
+- Your system must be able to run C and Python files.
 - _valgrind_ must be installed to run _runit_ file.

 **SETUP**